 - Build your resume

 - Internships at Keene State vary depending on your department.
 Some are part of course work, others are independent.
 Check with your advisor or a faculty member in your program of study.

 - Look up internship opportunities on JobWISE.
 Login as a student to narrow your search by date, location, etc.

 - If you cannot find an internship through your department, get involved in other ways!
 See our Student Involvement pages for information on Community Service, Student Organizations, and Alternative Breaks.
 Or contact Jessica Gagne Cloutier, Coordinator of Community Service for more information.

 - When registering, look for courses that include service learning in their description.

-- Contact Karen Balnis if you have questions about the paperwork you need to complete for internships.
+- Contact Karen Balnis if you have questions about earning academic credit for your internship.

 - Learn what businesses are looking for in employees and interns.
 Attend the Career Speakers’ Series sponsored by our Corporate Relations office and Academic and Career Advising.

 Academic and Career Advising